 What do you think of this protest?

-See the original, and some of the early entries, after the break.
+See the original, and some of the early entries, below.